jdcockrill/voxvibe/README.md

 ### Accessing Settings

 The easiest way to modify settings is through the system tray:
-1. Right-click the VoxVibe microphone icon in your system tray
+1. Click the VoxVibe icon in your system tray
 2. Select **Settings** from the menu
 3. Your default text editor will open the configuration file